Mean Field Equilibrium: Uniqueness, Existence, and Comparative Statics: The Model

 \subsection{Extensions To The Basic Model}

 We note two extensions that can be important in applications for which we can extend our results.

 First, in our basic mean field model, we assume that the players are coupled through their states: both the transition function and the payoff function of each player depend on the states of all other players.
 We note that even in this setting, a player's payoff function can depend on rivals' actions as long as these actions do not affect the evolution of their own state nor the evolution of the population state.
-For instance, the players' payoff functions can depend on the {\em static} pricing or quantity decisions of the other players, as we further explain in Section \ref{Subsec:Quality ladder}.
+For instance, the players' payoff functions can depend on the {\em static} pricing or quantity decisions of the other players.
+In Section \ref{Subsec:Quality ladder} we study models in which the firms' (static) actions affect other players' current payoffs but do not affect the evolution of future states.

-In certain models of interest such as learning-by-doing and dynamic advertising, however, players' are coupled through the {\em dynamic} actions, $a_{i,t}$.
+In certain models of interest such as learning-by-doing and dynamic advertising, however, players' states are coupled through the {\em dynamic} actions, $a_{i,t}$.
 That is, the actions of other players, $\boldsymbol{a}_{ -\boldsymbol{i} ,\boldsymbol{t} }$, affect a player's transition function and payoff function.
 For these cases, we consider a model where the transition function and the payoff function of each player depend on both the states and the actions of all other players.
 The model is like our original model except that now the probability measure $s$ describes the joint distribution of players over actions and states and not only over states, that is, $s \in \mathcal{P}(X \times A)$.
 Thus, the transition function $w(x,a,s,\zeta)$ and the payoff function $\pi (x,a,s)$ depend on the joint distribution over state-action pairs $s \in \mathcal{P}(X \times A)$.

 All the results in the paper can be extended to this setting where the population state is a measure on $\mathcal{P}(X \times A)$ (see Section \ref{Sec: Coupling th} in the Appendix for more details).
 The monotonicity conditions that are needed in order to prove the uniqueness of an MFE in the case that the population is a measure on $\mathcal{P}(X \times A)$ are similar to the conditions that are needed in the case that the population is a measure on $\mathcal{P}(X)$.
 In Section \ref{sec:advertising} we prove the uniqueness of an MFE for a dynamic advertising model where the players' payoff functions depend on the other players' actions (advertising expenditures), and thus, the population state is a measure on $\mathcal{P}(X \times A)$.